XiaoLi0614/xiaoli.github.io/index.md

 ## Research Interest

 I'm interested in the theory and practice of distributed systems, computer security, and programming languages.
-One of my goals is to fill the gap between abstractions and interfaces of user-friendly sequential objects and complicated replicated objects with the help of type systems and automatic reasoning tools (Z3, CVC4, etc).
-I'm also interested in the foundation of consensus and distributed system protocols in the heterogeneous trust setting.
+I'm particularly interested in the foundation of consensus and distributed system protocols in the heterogeneous trust setting.

 Currently, I'm working on designing efficient consensus protocol with open membership.